 A very simple direct LayerRoot implementation that relies on all layer paths to be explicitly given without any automatic detection mechanisms.
 You can think of this as the legacy implementation.

-add_layer(path)
+add_layer(path: pathlib.Path)

+'''

 order_layers()

 '''

+'''

-class ksconf.layer.DotDLayerRoot(config=None)
+class ksconf.layer.DotDLayerRoot(context=None)

 Bases: ksconf.layer.LayerRootBase

 '''